-- The advanced placement test does not substitute the requisites of basic English and Spanish. - The three credits in languages (English or Spanish) must be taken in courses that develop oral and written communication skills. - Mathematics credits through Calculus I are required for admission.
+The advanced placement test does not substitute the requisites of basic English and Spanish.

+- The three credits in languages (English or Spanish) must be taken in courses that develop oral and written communication skills. - Credits in Mathematics including Calculus I are required for admission.
 Mathematics 3031, 3052 and 3151 offered by the University of Puerto Rico System may be used as standards of reference.
 Calculus I should include integrals. - General Biology requirement is not satisfied by the Biological Sciences course offered by the General Studies Faculty of the University of Puerto Rico. - General Physics requirement is not satisfied by the Physical Sciences course offered by the General Studies Faculty of the University of Puerto Rico.
 Physics 3001, 3002, 3003, 3004 offered by the University of Puerto Rico System may be used as standards of reference. - For Psychology may use PSIC 3005 offered by the University of Puerto Rico as reference. - Economics course must include basic concepts of microeconomics.

 To qualify for admission, applicants must present academic and personal records indicating good preparation and ability to undertake a professional college degree program.
 Applicants are required a general grade point average (GPA) of at least 2.75 (on a scale of 4.00), and a specific grade point average of at least 2.75 (on a scale of 4.00) in chemistry, mathematics, biology, and physics courses (sciences index).
-In addition, applicants must take the Pharmacy College Admission Text (PCAT) no later than January of the year of admission and submit three recommendation forms, two of which should be from former professors.
+In addition, applicants must take the Pharmacy College Admission Text (PCAT) no later than January of the year of admission and submit three recommendation forms, two of which should be from former professors for more information about PCAT, access www.pcatweb.info.
 These recommendations should comment on the applicant's creativity, responsibility, leadership, oral and written communication skills, motivation to study, and aptitude for teamwork.
 A personal interview is also required where candidates will present evidence of volunteer service, leadership abilities, and work experience, among others.
+Command of the Spanish and English languages is required.